 If you’re not on a water meter but want to make the switch, you need to contact your water supplier.
 You can find contact details for your water supplier here.
 This’ll get the process started.

-It’s free to get a water meter installed inside or outside your home in England, Wales and Northern Ireland.
+It’s free to get a water meter installed inside or outside your home if you live in England or Wales.

 Switching to a water meter: What’s the verdict?